-Intercom’s mission is to make internet business personal – in an era of online interactions between businesses and customers, that sense of personal connection can be hard to forge and easily lost.
+Intercom’s mission is to make internet business personal.
+In an era of online interactions, that sense of personal connection can be hard to forge when it comes to customer support.

-That personal connection is most keenly felt when things go wrong and when customers need support.
-We have become synonymous with making personal and conversational support interactions the bedrock of a great customer support experience.
-At the heart of that reputation is our belief that great support is about more than just managing and closing tickets, or rehearsing a list of “customer service skills”.
+A personal connection is most keenly felt when things go wrong and when customers need support.
+Personal and contextual support interactions have become synonymous with a great customer support experience, and, at Intercom, we understand that building these kinds of connections involves more than just managing and closing tickets – or rehearsing a list of “customer service skills.”

 In the not-too-distant past, customer support was often seen as a hassle, a cost that had to be borne but which was really just a tax on success.
 Luckily, that adversarial view of customers is on the wane and progressive companies consider a customer-centric culture a core value.

-As a result, customer support has undergone some dramatic changes in recent years.
-Increasingly, companies realize that putting your customers front and center is essential to customer retention, transforms customers into advocates for your business and delivers a competitive advantage.
+As a result, customer service and customer support software has undergone dramatic changes in recent years.
+Increasingly, companies realize that putting your customers front and center is essential to customer retention, transforms customers into advocates for your business, and delivers a competitive advantage.